 This entry refers to reporting on people who have or have had COVID-19 in the aggregate.
 The World Health Organization generally recommends prioritizing people-first language across communications about COVID-19.
 See more below.

-It’s critical that when discussing people with coronavirus in your community that you emphasize that these are only the known cases.
+It’s critical that when discussing people with coronavirus or people who have died from COVID-19 that you emphasize that these are only the known cases.
 Testing of coronavirus in the U.S. lags dramatically behind other countries and is inconsistent across the country.
 It is likely simply inaccurate to suggest that the people who have tested positive in your community are the only ones who have COVID-19.
-(As one Johns Hopkins University professor put it, “There are probably 25 to 50 people who have the virus for every one person who is confirmed.”2) It is not difficult to imagine audiences would assume people who are confirmed are the only instances, which may offer false hope that they are less at risk than harder-hit communities.
-More precise alternatives to terms like “new cases” include:
+(As one Johns Hopkins University professor put it, “There are probably 25 to 50 people who have the virus for every one person who is confirmed.”2) Without this important contextual information, updates on “new” cases can create fear without understanding.
+Creating understanding (not horse-race reporting) is critical for audiences to take preventative action.

 - Newly reported